dylankaufman/sfguides/site/devlabs/getting_started_with_snowflake.md

 On the resulting page we create a file format.
 In the box that appears, leave all the default settings as-is but make the changes below:

+DK: NOTE: having these all show up on one line, which is how it was being rendered even though they appeared on separate lines here, and with the angle brackets hiding the delete & uncheck instructions, made this one hard to figure out.
+It was fine for the worksheet context entries, but not so good here.
+I wasn't sure how to get those to render as separate lines, other than to use a list, but now I can't get the list to show a bullet for the checkbox item...

-Name: `CSV`
+* Name: `CSV`
-Field optionally enclosed by: Double Quote
+* Field optionally enclosed by: Double Quote
-Null string: <Delete the existing text in this field so it is empty>
+* Null string: --Delete the existing text in this field so it is empty--
-[ ] Error on Column Count Mismatch: <uncheck this box>
+*  [ ] Error on Column Count Mismatch: --uncheck this box--

 If you do not see the “Error on Column Count Mismatch” box, scroll down in the dialogue box.